garry1208/Data-compression-project/README.txt

 DATA COMPRESSION PROJECT

-ALGORITHM 1: HUFFMAN COMPRESSION TECHNIQUE
+ALGORITHM 1: HUFFMAN COMPRESSION TECHNIQUE  (STATUS : PENDING)

 IT IS TO BE RUN THROUGH COMMAND LINE ITSELF